alexeysp11/file-mq-broker/loadtesting/README.md

 ![loadtesting-architecture](../docs/img/loadtesting-architecture.png)

+In this example, the orchestrator is not implemented; instead, the required applications are launched manually.

 ## Load testing process

 A general diagram illustrating the increase in the number of requests depending on time during load testing is presented in the figure below: